All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 - contact a trusted person afterwards to tell them you're safe

-The Australian Competition and Consumer Commission's SCAMwatch website has more information on how to recognise, protect yourself from and report scams.
+The Australian Competition and Consumer Commission's SCAMwatch website has more information on recognising, protecting yourself from and reporting scams.

 - Be wary about sharing your accommodation with someone you just met.